Let's Assemble Us a Classic Skittle Lantern Corp

 Being so far away from watchful eyes afforded him plenty of opportunities to lie in his stories, and these stories also proved to be his most popular.
 Tales of the atrocities on the war front, alleged scandals conducted by both sides, got the newspaper's readers all in a tizzy, and that sold more papers.
 Franklin's stories were in demand, and so his articles became bigger and more sensational.
 The lies compounded on the lies, and the fear he created caused more papers to be sold.
 It was the perfect cycle for Franklin.

 In the current Earth 2 continuity in DC Comics, Alan Scott is a media conglomerate owner, a man who loves the news and believes in the power of the press.
-That was my inspiration for Franklin, to take something indelible to Alan Scott (even if it's just a version of it) and turn it into a dark mirror of itself.
+That was my inspiration for Franklin, to take something indelible to a versions of Alan Scott and turn it into a dark mirror of itself.
 It's like Hal Jordan and Sinestro, both of whom served as Green Lanterns, but Sinestro turned away from the power of the green, took on a persona of fear, and became a Yellow Lantern.
 Similarly, Franklin was a good reporter, but the power of the yellow amulet took him over and he started peddling tales of fear and propaganda.

 Also, the fact that I can have the Yellow Lantern do a play on yellow journalism was a bonus for me.
 A solid double entendre.